ShiarDev/YouTubePlus/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
-What is the bug exactly and how many does it appear?
+What is the bug exactly and how many times does it appear?

 **To Reproduce**
 What should I do to get the bug?